Doreapp/Paridis-Lab_3-lock_free_concurrent_skiplist/results.md

 Tests are executed on *Tegner*.

 **We are using a P of 0.75, and not 0.50 as described into the slide.**
-It seems faster, and as we are consistent between the different tests we estimated that it won't change the overall observation.
+It seems faster, and as we are consistent between the different tests, so we estimated that it won't change the overall observations.

-*Note*: The P is the probability to have 0 a `topLevel`
+*Note*: The P is the probability to have 0 as `topLevel`

 ## Tests with 2 populations